sushant-j/my-first-pull-request/README.md

    1. Push the changes to branch other than master.
    	-- you can change branch by git checkout branchname(<b>Do not make changes in master branch.NEVER</b>).
   	-- if you have not created branch then you can create it by git branch branchname.
- 	-- git push -u origin issue_name.
+ 	-- git push -u origin branchname.

  # 6.Signing in